ephel-lang/ephel/README.md

 #### Module category.functor

 First, we design the functor (quite classic) and, at the same time, we specify the laws to be verified by each incarnation.
+Otherwise, it's not a functor!

 ```ocaml
 sig Map : (type -> type) -> type